ccelio/Speckle/README.md

    - Currently, the riscv-pk does not support one of the perlbench.test workloads.
        This is because it calls the fork syscall, which is not supported by riscv-pk.
-   - Currently, the riscv-pk exhibits errors on some of the reference input sets (reccommended that you use Linux instead)
+   - Currently, the riscv-pk exhibits errors on some of the reference input sets (it is reccommended that you use Linux instead).

 **Building SPEC Tools**